-A durable yarn swift is made from long-lasting, strong hardwoods, for example, maple or birch.
+A durable yarn swift is made from durable, strong hardwoods, for example, maple or birch.

 Some swifts on the cheaper end are metal and plastic.
-(Like the Cutehill Umbrella Swift, which is a plastic yarn swift.)
+(Like the Cutehill Umbrella Swift, a plastic yarn swift.)

-Be warned, some cheap ones with a table clamp leave marks on a wood table.
+Some cheap ones with a table clamp leave marks on a wood table.
 Also, the metal loops might catch the yarn.
-They’re still a quality swift, and make smooth spins though!
+They’re still a quality swift, and make smooth spins, though!